yandex-cloud/docs/en/billing/payment/documents.md

 <br/>Soft and hard copies of a document are identical.
 To prepare your financial reports on time, you can use the number, amount, and date of the report from the email received.
 <br/>Paper source documents with all signatures and stamps are provided only upon [request](../qa/common.md) to Yandex.Cloud technical support.
 The request must specify the agreement number (specified in the report) and the period you need the documents for.

-> [!NOTE]
->
+{% note info %}

-> Documents are sent to the email address and mailing address specified in the billing account.
+Documents are sent to the email address and mailing address specified in the billing account.
 Make sure the addresses are specified correctly.

->
+{% endnote %}

 ## Documents for individuals {#docs-for-individual}